Shopify/hydrogen/examples/b2b/README.md

 # Hydrogen example: B2B

-> Note:
->
+> [!NOTE]
 > This example is currently Unstable

 This is an example implementation of a B2B storefront using Hydrogen.
 It includes the following high level changes.

 1. Retrieving company location data from a logged in customer using the [Customer Account API](https://shopify.dev/docs/api/customer/2024-04/queries/customer)
 2. Displaying a list of company locations and setting a `companyLocationId` in session
-3. Using a storefront `customerAccessToken` and `companyLocationId` to update cart and get B2B specific rules and pricing
+3. Using a storefront `customerAccessToken` and `companyLocationId` to update cart and get B2B specific rules and pricing such as [volume pricing and quantity rules](https://help.shopify.com/en/manual/b2b/catalogs/quantity-pricing)
-4. Using a storefront `customerAccessToken` and `companyLocationId` to [contextualize queries](https://shopify.dev/docs/api/storefront#directives) using the `buyer` argument
+4. Using a storefront `customerAccessToken` and `companyLocationId` to [contextualize queries](https://shopify.dev/docs/api/storefront#directives) using the `buyer` argument on the product display page

+> [!NOTE]
-Only queries on the product display page, `app/routes/products.$handle.tsx`, were contextualized in this example.
+> Only queries on the product display page, `app/routes/products.$handle.tsx`, were contextualized in this example.
 For a production storefront, all queries for product data should be contextualized.

 ## Install